cd223/cd223.github.io/content/posts/build-and-budget/index.md

 **Ownership**: Platform
 {{< /callout >}}

-What should become clear is that _every single one of these_ optimisations require some level of communication between Platform and Product to gather data, get buy-in and keep teams in the loop in case of outages.

 ### Shifting Left ⏪
 Let's look at some practical ways that Engineers could take greater ownership of costs.